Prasad4455/ConNex-IQEngine/README.md

 ## 📜 Citation & Reading More

-If you're looking to understand the framework, please go to the [DSPy Docs at dspy.ai](https://dspy.ai).

 If you're looking to understand the underlying research, this is a set of our papers: